 Final Takeaway for Webcomic Sites

-With some practice, you’ll become a WordPress master and publish new comics without the instructions.
+With some practice, you’ll become a Divi master and publish new comics without our step-by-step instructions.
 Good luck!